Major in Russian and East European Studies (REES)

 1. Basic Language Requirement

-Students complete the introductory through intermediate language program (equivalent to four semesters in traditional tracks, or equivalent in heritage program) in any regional language (such as Czech, Hungarian, Polish, Russian, Bosnian-Croatian-Serbian, or Ukrainian), or demonstrate equivalent proficiency through a placement test.
+Students complete the introductory through intermediate language program (equivalent to four semesters in non-heritage or heritage tracks) in any regional language (such as Czech, Hungarian, Polish, Russian, Bosnian-Croatian-Serbian, or Ukrainian), or demonstrate equivalent proficiency through a placement test.
 Students are strongly encouraged to explore several areas of the region by studying more than one regional language.
 Consult with the REES Undergraduate Chair on how to satisfy this requirement and with the Academic Director of the Penn Language Center (PLC) in the case of languages offered through PLC.

-The major requires a total of twelve courses (12 c.u.), beyond the completion of the basic language requirement, or the demonstration of equivalent proficiency.
+The major requires a total of twelve courses (12 c.u.) beyond the completion of the basic language requirement or demonstration of equivalent proficiency.
 These twelve courses must include:

 2. Russian and East European Studies Core (1 c.u.)